-Since Windows 10 debuted, it’s a usual routine that user has to go through the Windows login screen regardless if you have a Microsoft account or a local account with or without password.
-This short tutorial will show you how to bypass or skip the Microsoft Sign In screen entirely on Windows 10 startup.
+Since Windows 10 debuted and the introduction of Microsoft Account, it’s a usual routine that user has to go through the Windows login screen regardless if you have a Microsoft account or a local account with or without password.
+This short tutorial will show you how to bypass or skip the Microsoft Sign In screen entirely during Windows 11 or Windows 10 startup.

-However, there is actually a hidden option to bypass the Windows 10 login screen entirely, or better explained as auto-login to Windows 10, skipping the Microsoft sign in screen.
+However, there is actually a hidden option to bypass the Windows login screen entirely when you boot your PC, or better explained as auto-login to Windows 10/11, which ultimately skipping the Microsoft sign in screen.

 The option has always been there since many versions of Windows ago.
 It’s just that Microsoft doesn’t make the option as obvious with good reasons – carelessly allow auto-login would risk your computer along with sensitive information in it getting exposed to other unauthorized person if you leave it at a public place or when it’s stolen.

-- In the start menu / Windows 10 search bar, search for and open “netplwiz“.
+- In the Start menu, search for and open “netplwiz“.